College of Business > News & Events > Housing Bubble Trouble Ahead? We Asked a DePaul Real Estate Scholar

 Posted in: Faculty /

 It’s been a decade since a massive U.S. housing bubble triggered the 2008 financial crisis.
 Could another housing bubble be brewing?

-We asked James D. Shilling, the George L. Ruff Endowed Chair in Real Estate Studies at DePaul University, who researches housing and real estate investment trends.
+James D. Shilling, the George L. Ruff Endowed Chair in Real Estate Studies at DePaul University, who researches housing and real estate investment trends.
 A prolific scholar and sought-after speaker at academic and business conferences around the world, Shilling recently discussed the prospect of another housing bubble at the World Knowledge Forum in Seoul, South Korea.
 Here, he discusses his findings and gives his take on other real estate trends.

 It’s been 10 years since the last real estate bubble.
 Are we due for another one?